bloominghowl/CODSOFT/Portfolio-Epheurem/README.md

 # NOTE
 - **Epheurem is a fictional character**

-This is a portfolio website showcasing the work and skills of Epheurem.
+This is a portfolio website showcases the work and skills of Epheurem.
 The portfolio provides an overview of their projects, skills, and experience.

 ## About

-Epheurem is a diverse skilled individual with a passion for the creative arts.
+Epheurem is a diverse skilled individual with a passion for the creativity and its related arts.
 This portfolio serves as a digital showcase of their accomplishments and capabilities.

 ## Features